Improving Generalization of Complex Models under Unbounded Loss Using PAC-Bayes Bounds: Preliminaries

 holds with probability at least $1-\delta$.
 Here, KL stands for the Kullback-Leibler divergence. \end{theorem}

-A PAC-Bayes bound measures the gap between the expected empirical error and the expected generalization error regarding the KL divergence between the prior $\mathcal{P}$ and the posterior $\mathcal{Q}$.
-It's worth noting that this bound holds for any data-independent prior $\mathcal{P}$ and any posterior $\mathcal{Q}$, which enables one to further optimize the bound by searching for the best posterior.
-In practice, the posterior expectation can be the well-trained weights based on data, and the prior expectation can be the initial model or $\mathbf{0}$.
-However, there are two major obstacles to using existing PAC-Bayes bound in the literature directly to conduct training for classification tasks with deep neural networks:
+A PAC-Bayes bound measures the gap between the expected empirical and generalization errors.
+It's worth noting that this bound holds for all posterior $\mathcal{Q}$ for any given data-independent prior $\mathcal{P}$ and, which enables optimization of the bound by searching for the best posterior.
+In practice, the posterior mean corresponds to the trained model, and the prior mean can be set to the initial model.
+In this paper, we will use $||\cdot||$ to denote a generic norm, and $||\cdot||_2$ to denote the $L_2$ norm. \textbf{The focus on Neural Networks}: PAC-Bayes training algorithms, including the one proposed here, can be applied to a wide range of supervised learning problems.
+However, in this paper, we will focus on the training of deep neural networks for the following reasons:

-\textbf{Bounded loss.} As the cross-entropy loss used in classification tasks is unbounded, directly applying the bound for bounded loss in Theorem~\ref{theorem:classic} would fail.
-To use Theorem~\ref{theorem:classic} appropriately, one can begin by converting the cross-entropy loss to a bounded version and then apply Theorem~\ref{theorem:classic}.
-There are many ways to convert it to bounded loss (clipping, log-transforms), but they all tend to decrease the variance of the loss across the inputs, making the training slow.
-From our experience with deep neural networks, this will even cause the training accuracy to plateau at a very low level.

-\textbf{Computational elusiveness.} While some PAC-Bayes bounds have been proposed for unbounded loss, their numerical values prove challenging to estimate in practice.
-In \citet{haddouche2021pac}, an upper bound was derived for variables that satisfy the so-called hypothesis-dependent range condition, which is stated as $\sup_z \ell(\h;z) \leq K(\h),~\forall \mathbf{h}\in\mathcal{H}$.
-However, the cross entropy loss does not satisfy this condition without putting extra assumptions on the input. \citet{kuzborskij2019efron} proposed PAC-Bayes bound for unbounded variables using Efron-Stein type of inequalities and obtained the following PAC-Bayes bound (adapted to our notations):